jengalas/thesurveystation-jekyll/_surveymarks/2014/tt-1-j.md

     even certain we were looking in the correct spot.
 Perhaps a late fall or winter day when the vegetation is down would allow for a more thorough search of the area.
 At that time we also might want to expand the search a distance up and down the highway.

-Also note that the highway in question is not, nor was it ever (according to PAHighways.com) State Highway 168.
-It is now State Route 435 and at the time this mark was set (1926) it was designated US Highway 611.
+    **_Update (April 2025)_**: Originally I was confused by the mention of State Highway 168, because I could find no reference to this route number on PAHighways.com, which is generally a reliable resource.
+However, I just checked the Historic Type 10 Lackawanna County map from 1923, and I see that the route was in fact Route 168.
+galleries:
+  gallery_zh:
+    images:
+    - filename: tt-1-j-route-168
+      alt: Route 168 south of Daleville
 ---